shane-clark-baruch/MTH4355-Projects/project-1-unix/README.md

 * If the program tries to **fopen()** a file and fails, it should print the exact message `wsed: cannot open file` (followed by a newline) and exit with status code 1.
+* **SPECIAL NOTE** The error message with `getopt` is system dependent and can cause you to fail test case 12 when your code is correct.
+This should be ignored and will receieve full credit upon grading.

 ### Useful Functions